Gozo, Malta

 Advertising

-The coastal capital has always been one of Europe’s most beautiful walled cities, full of interesting winding streets and Baroque mansions.
+The coastal capital of Malta has always been one of Europe’s most beautiful walled cities, full of interesting winding streets and Baroque mansions.
 Mdina, further north, is even more fairytale-like, with its high bastions and moat.

-The truth is the rest of Malta is quite overdeveloped, but there are pockets of beauty and characterful villages on both ends.
+Some parts of Malta are quite overdeveloped, but there are pockets of beauty and characterful villages on both ends.
 Plus, there are all the unsurpassed ancient temples and cathedrals that really make visiting worthwhile, not to mention all those sublime seafood restaurants overlooking the glimmering Med.
+Check out our guide to the top neighbourhoods in town.

 Where to stay in Malta